 How to treat anxiety?
 Use your fear before it uses you

 One of the best ways to learn how to get rid of anxiety is to understand how to leverage fear.
 It’s not that successful people are never afraid; it’s that they are more afraid of not living a full, rich life than they are of whatever else might be holding them back.
-Instead of being crippled by fear and anxiety, they use that fear to push them farther.
+Instead of being crippled by fear and anxiety, they use that fear to push them further toward their goals.
 Here are some tips from Tony to help you push past your anxiety toward greater success:

-Use the rocking chair test
+1. Use the rocking chair test

-Find something even more frightening
+2. Find something even more frightening

-Dance with your anxiety
+3. Dance with your anxiety

-Change your physical state
+4. Change your physical state

 When you feel tension, pain, stress, or anxiety, try Tony’s 90-second rule.
 You align your head and your heart through heart breathing, feel your issue for 90 seconds, figure it out, and let it go.